akariv/gov-watch/README.rst

 Gov-Watch
 =========
-A project that helps us track out government.
+A project that helps us track our government.

 Usage
 -----